vonglasow/atoum-documentation/README.md

 ### Where can I find the syntax for the files?
 We use the reStructuredText syntax.
 You can find it on the [sphinx website](http://sphinx-doc.org/rest.html).

+### What are the title underline order?
+In reStructuredText synthaxe, you can use a wide variety of character to underline.
+The good order for them are take into *source/fr/index.rst* file.